quat1024/BotaniaTweaks/README.md

     * mmmhmm, yea, they did
 * unlocked petal apothecary items (put any items in Petal Apothecary)
   * except seeds and buckets, duh
+* use Garden of Glass's much cheaper prices to run the Orechid, even if GoG is not enabled

 Planned features:
 * any other little tweaks I can think of